tteggel/fn-democracy/README.md

     }

 #### Overview
-  * Creates a new Object Storage bucket to hold votes and ballot paper.
+  * Creates a new Object Storage bucket to hold votes.
-  * Create the ballot paper HTML and write it to the poll bucket.
+  * Create the ballot paper HTML and write it to the results bucket.
-  * Dump poll data as JSON and write to the poll bucket.
+  * Dump poll data as JSON and write to the results bucket.
-  * Creates a Pre-Authenticated Request (PAR) against poll bucket for accessing the ballot paper.
-  * Creates a PAR against poll bucket for accessing the JSON.
   * Creates a PAR agaist poll bucket for recording a vote.

 ### /vote
 #### Overview
-  * Read the PARs from the query string.
+  * Read the PAR from the query string.
-  * Use JSON PARs to load poll data.
+  * Load JSON from results bucket to load poll data.
   * Verify vote against poll data (TODO).
   * Write vote file in poll bucket.
   * Confirm vote by reading back from poll bucket.